hypertrace/hypertrace-docs-website/src/pages/docs/getting-started/instrumentation.md

 ```

-API-1 here as expected accepts the requests and calls API-2 and API-3 as expected.
+API-1 accepts the requests and calls API-2 and API-3.

 2. API-2